coreizer/coreizer/README.md

 📄 I'm Currently working on:

-- Rust: Puikuma and Discord bot
+- Rust: Puikuma
-- RedM: Atomic frameworks from 2025.
+- RedM: Atomic RP frameworks from 2025.
-- ChatHub from 2025.
+- ChatHub from 2026.
 - more....

 ---